armandossrecife/my_validation3/README.md

 # Analysis Method

-## Analysis of commits and issues from Apache Cassandra
+Analysis of commits and issues from Git Repositories

+## Apache Cassandra analysis

 Draft of Cassandra's commit and issue analysis method